declanadams/Simfy-Africa-Assessment/README.md

 ## About Project

-I was able to complete this assessment in the following thought process. firstly i used CRA to set up the boilerplate.
+I was able to complete this assessment in the following thought process.
+Firstly I used CRA to set up the boilerplate.
-Next i designed a simple home page with placeholder content.
+Next I designed a simple home page with placeholder content.
-All my styling was done using standard CSS to show that i have a  good understanding  of how it works.
+All my styling was done using standard CSS to show that I have a  good understanding  of how it works.
 I then set-up the routes and designed the grid that the videos should use.
-Using a re-usable function i implemented a DRY approach to fetch the data and store the the results in the Context API.
+Using a re-usable function I implemented a DRY approach to fetch the data and store the the results in the Context API.
-After this i was able to pass the context down the component tree to where i needed it.
+After this I was able to pass the context down the component tree to where I needed it.
 I then proceed to map and display all videos in a list and added styling.
-Now i began to setup a dynamic route based on  the id of the video.
+Then I started to setup a dynamic route based on  the id of the video.
 I then started to work on the video details part of the project and styling and displaying data from the context.

 ## What i used.